stakater/kubestackplus-docs/content/about/service-definition.md

 SAAP includes Red Hat Advanced Cluster Security (RHACS) for robust security management.
 It ensures comprehensive build and runtime security for applications.
 RHACS is essential for maintaining a secure Kubernetes environment.

+## Cert-Manager

+SAAP comes integrated with Cert-Manager to automate the management and renewal of SSL/TLS certificates.
+It ensures secure communication for your applications by handling certificate issuance and renewal seamlessly.

+## Secrets Management Stack

 ### Secrets Store - HashiCorp Vault OSS

 SAAP includes HashiCorp Vault OSS for secrets management, limited to use by applications running on SAAP.